 Certificate III in Sport and Recreation provides students with the skills and knowledge to work in the Sport and Recreation industry.
 Units 1 and 2 are completed in year 10.
 A big component of Unit 1 & 2 involves the students conducting summer sports, winter sports and athletics coaching sessions at local primary schools.
 The course links in with AFL clubs as the students conduct the AFL Primary Schools Clinic with AFL footballers, work with David Alderuccio from AFL Central Murray and attend an excursion to Richmond Football Club.
 Students also have the opportunity to run Sporting Schools Programs at St Mary's Primary School where they get paid \$20 an hour.
 Some of the theory units include provide first aid, participate in work health and safety, developing officiating knowledge and providing customer service.
-Units 3 and 4, completed in Year 11, offers scored assessment and includes core units such as conduct basic warm-up and cool-down programs, plan and conduct sport and recreation sessions and undertake a risk analysis of activities.
-Students have the opportunity to complete a gym training, teach Primary School students and complete an investigation of the Swan Hill Leisure Centre.
+Units 3 and 4, completed in Year 11, offers scored assessment and includes core units such as Plan and Conduct Programs, Conduct Sports Coaching Sessions, Participate in Work Health & Safety, Facilitate Groups and Educate User Groups.
+Students have the opportunity to complete a gym training session, teach Primary School students and complete an investigation of the Swan Hill Leisure Centre.